OpenSignLabs/OpenSign/docs/docs/help/Settings/Preferences.md

 ### 🏢 Organization-Level

-Admins can enforce company-wide signing policies by restricting signature methods platform-wide.
+Admins can enforce company-wide signing policies by restricting available signature methods platform-wide.

+Step 1: Open the profile menu and select Console Application to launch the console.

-In **Console Application > General**, admins can set allowed signature types at the organization level.
-Only the selected types will appear on the **Preferences > Signature** page for users.
+Step 2: Once the Console Application loads, navigate to the General menu.
+Here, admins can configure the allowed signature types at the organization level.

+After the signature types are set, only those selected options will appear in the Preferences page and in the Signature, Initial Widgets during both document creation and signing.

 <img width="436" alt="Signature type setup console" src="https://github.com/user-attachments/assets/c8c3de19-e82e-464a-977b-cdf3fd12aed7" />

 ### 👤 User-Level

 Navigate to **Settings > Preferences** to configure user-level signature types.

-If a user sets preferred types here, only these will appear when adding signature or initial widgets during document creation.
+If a user sets preferred types here, only those will appear when adding signature or initial widgets during document creation.

 <img width="436" alt="Signature type setup preferences" src="https://github.com/user-attachments/assets/ae413b24-fe53-4aa9-9242-624574f1d7b3" />

 ### 📄 Document-Level

-While creating a document, users can set specific allowed signature types.
+While creating a document, users can specify allowed signature types.

 Only these will be available to the signer—useful for legal or regulatory requirements.